noahlange/arc-rpg/content/05-Gameplay/03-Initiative.md

 > Example: Francis (AGI 3, DEX 4) rolls vs. TN 7, failing with 8.
 Bacon (AGI 6, INT 6) rolls vs. TN 12.

-## Alternative stats
+## Alternative Stats

-Depending on the situation, characters may be able swap out one AGI stat for a different one—usually, INT, PER or CHA.
+Depending on the situation (and at the discretion of the DM), characters may be able swap out one AGI stat for a different one—typically, INT, PER, or CHA.
 For example:

 - **CHA**: sense that a conversation has taken a hostile turn before any violence occurs
 - **PER**: notice something out of the ordinary